Gordss/web-project/README.md

 * `DB_USER` - the database user's name (default='root')
 * `DB_PASS` - the database user's password (default='')

+Also, a database with name `DB_NAME` has to exist.
 If local XAMPP setup is used, the only precondition is to create a database called `web_project`.
 The default root user without password will be used.